Reasoning with RAGged events: RAG-Enhanced Event Knowledge Base Construction and reasoning with proof-assistants: Introduction

 This paper presents a comprehensive empirical analysis that challenges conventional assumptions about RAG benefits through systematic comparison of automatic historical event knowledge base extraction across multiple LLM architectures and enhancement strategies.
 We investigate three distinct approaches, base generation without external knowledge, knowledge graph enhancement, and full RAG enhancement, using three state-of-the-art models: GPT-4o, Claude-3.5, and Llama 3.2.
 Our analysis reveals counterintuitive findings that fundamentally reshape understanding of when and how external knowledge augmentation should be applied.
 Our investigation uncovers an "inverse calibration principle" where enhancement effectiveness inversely correlates with model capability: stronger models like GPT-4o and Claude-3.5 achieve superior performance through pure base generation (extracting 36 and 39 comprehensive events respectively), while external enhancement often proves detrimental—introducing hallucinations, reducing coverage, and corrupting semantic accuracy.
 Conversely, weaker models like Llama 3.2 require external scaffolding but exhibit extreme sensitivity to implementation quality, ranging from competitive performance to catastrophic failure based on enhancement complexity.

 These findings reveal that enhancement strategies optimize different performance dimensions rather than providing universal improvements.
-Base generation excels in comprehensive historical coverage and narrative richness, while RAG enhancement trades breadth for technical precision—improving coordinate accuracy and metadata completeness at the cost of event volume and semantic coherence.
+Base generation excels in comprehensive historical coverage and narrative richness, while RAG enhancement trades breadth for technical precision-improving coordinate accuracy and metadata completeness at the cost of event volume and semantic coherence.
 This trade-off suggests that optimal strategy selection must be driven by specific use-case requirements rather than blanket enhancement application.

 To address the fundamental expressivity limitations of RDF/OWL systems revealed through our extraction analysis, we develop an automated translation pipeline that converts extracted knowledge representations into formal specifications for the Coq proof assistant.
 This translation enables higher-order reasoning capabilities impossible within traditional semantic web frameworks, including verification of multi-step causal relationships, complex temporal arithmetic with historical dates, and formal proofs about historical causation.
-The Coq formalization also validates a crucial theoretical finding: RAG-discovered event types that appear as ontological violations when evaluated against general-purpose knowledge graphs actually represent legitimate domain-specific semantic structures amenable to rigorous mathematical proof.
+The Coq formalization also validates a crucial theoretical finding: RAG-discovered event types that are missing when evaluated against general-purpose knowledge graphs actually represent legitimate domain-specific semantic structures amenable to rigorous mathematical proof.